MarcusThum/Raspberry-Pi-Computer-Vision/README.md

 **Components List:** https://github.com/MarcusThum/Raspberry-Pi-Computer-Vision/blob/main/Components-BOM.pdf

-> I am based in Country of Origin: Singapore.
+> I am based in Singapore.
 My Country's E-Commerce Platforms are:
 > - Shopee
 > - Lazada

-> This are the two Platforms that I got my Components from.
+> These are the two Platforms that I got my Components from.

 > **NOTE: This Platforms may not be accessible in other other Countries**